uiceds/cee-492-project-2025-gasc/cee492_report.typ

 Additionally, The USGS provides expected flood event water levels by severity: https://streamstats.usgs.gov/ss/

-State Departments of Transportation (DOTs) are responsible for the inspection of in-service bridges.
-Included in those requirements is data for determining scour vulnerability.
-State DOTs collect cross-channel profiles at bridge sites on regular interval.
-They also evaluate channel conditions and consider bridge substructure geometry.
-Together with agencies like the United States Geological Survey (USGS), who collect data on stream flow and contraction geometry at bridge sites, engineers have the capability to evaluate scour vulnerability under different scenarios, including flood level events.

-Relating to this study, the U.S. Geological Survey (USGS) partnered with the Montana Department of Transportation (MDT) to acquire channel cross-section geometry upstream and downstream of designated highway bridges.
-To effectively distinguish between local pier scour and broader geomorphic processes, these data points span the full streambed width, including the abutments.
-Notably, contraction scour was ruled out as a contributing factor, as the bridge geometries did not induce significant flow contraction during spring runoff.
-The primary objective of this initiative was to detect scour and channel instability near bridge structures, providing a processed dataset that had the capabilities of enhancing the monitoring, documentation, and prediction of scour behavior.
 == Exploratory Data Analysis Process

 The research team entered the exploratory data analysis (EDA) phase with the intent of further investigating the available data sources and refining its project statement.
 Despite best efforts, the initial findings suggested that the initial goals of the project were too challenging given the availability, complexity, and format of the necessary data.
 The available scour data, from the State of Montana USGS data, included numerous unique and rather independent datasets, including cross-sectional geometry data, longitudinal profile data, pier structure data, water surface profiles, and sporadic but extensive stream flow data.
 Attempting to collect, refine, and subsequently tie such a wide variety of complex data was decidedly understood to be beyond the scope of the project.